2026.04.d

 • The Admin Data API now supports operations for managing databases.
 New operation support moving databases between servers, reorganizing database indexes, updating database statistics, shrinking databases, archiving and deleting databases.

-• The Risk Data API introduces improvements to marginal impact analysis and the enrichment of location building attribute data.
+• The Risk Data API introduces improvements to location building attribute data.

 • The Tenant Data API now supports operations for managing VPN connections.